-Log On Early
+6. Log On Early

 Launch your own test meeting on the interview platform 15 minutes before it starts.
 Use this time to run system checks on your computer, webcam and audio.

-Maintain Eye Contact
+7. Maintain Eye Contact

-Before you hide your image from the screen to avoid distraction, improve eye contact with your interviewer by raising the height of your laptop or sitting on additional pillows if you’re at a desktop so the webcam is at a similar height as your eyes.
+Improve eye contact with your interviewer by raising the height of your laptop or sitting on additional pillows if you’re at a desktop so the webcam is at a similar height as your eyes.
 If you are using a Zoom platform, move your video conferencing window directly below your webcam, so you don’t appear to be looking off to the side during the interview, Elmore said.

 Inform the interviewer ahead of time you may be jotting down notes and also referring to notes during the interview, so they will understand when you break eye contact to look down.

-Don’t Overthink the Interviewer’s Body Language
+8. Don’t Overthink the Interviewer’s Body Language

 The interviewer’s visual cues and body language are hard to read during a virtual interview, so their facial expressions and voice tone end up carrying so much more weight than maybe they would in an in-person interview, Sikowitz said.

 “If the interviewer appears like someone else is distracting them off-screen, you could take that like, ‘they’re not paying attention to me.
 They’re uninterested in me.
 I’m not doing a good job in this interview.
 Oh, no, I’m having a panic attack.’
 You could start spinning things over in your head that aren't true at all because you have so little context,” she added.